sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/transforms/operations/generate-random-string.md

 ## Transform Structure

 The structure of a generate random string transform requires the `name` of the referenced rule to be the "Cloud Services Deployment Utility" rule built by SailPoint.
-You must also must set `operation` to `generateRandomString,` provide a `length,` and provide the true/false attributes for `includeNumbers` and `includeSpecialChars.` Last, you must include the `type` and `name` attributes required for all transforms:
+You must also must set `operation` to `generateRandomString`, provide a `length`, and provide the true/false attributes for `includeNumbers` and `includeSpecialChars`.
+Last, you must include the `type` and `name` attributes required for all transforms:

 ```json
 {